 - Study skills program

 - Writing laboratory

 The Student Learning Center helps all students with a wide variety of academic issues including reading and writing, stress management, time management, and test taking anxiety.
 It facilitates the development of the student’s reading comprehension and retention skills, simplifies the writing process through understanding, brainstorming, drafting, outlining, critical reading/thinking, researching, APA format, revision and editing.
 The Center will help the students examine stress and test-taking anxiety to facilitate time management and organizational skills.

 Students are assigned faculty advisors for the purpose of assisting with appropriate course selection and academic advising.
-For an updated list of assigned advisors check your email or sign on to the myCampus Portal.
+This list is emailed to student’s College email accounts every semester.

 Both faculty and peer tutoring opportunities are provided to students.
 For more information contact firstname.lastname@example.org.